dev-wasm/dev-wasm-dotnet/README.md

 wasmtime --dir . starter/bin/Debug/net7.0/starter.wasm
 ```

+## Web serving with WASI-HTTP

-## Web serving
+## Web serving with WAGI
-There is a simple example of web serving via WebAssembly + CGI (WAGI) in the www directory.
+There is an example of web serving via WebAssembly + CGI (WAGI) in the www directory.
 It uses the lighttpd web server and mod_cgi.
 See the www/lighttpd.conf file for more details.

 ```sh
 dotnet build www